 "FedFam4Life is not about raising a million dollars, it's about freeing a million women from the prison industrial complex.
 That includes the 219,000 that are incarcerated and the 1.2 million under the de facto imprisonment of parole or probation.
 I am #mysisterskeeper." — Tray Johns - Co-Founder/Executive Director, FedFam4life

-FedFam4Life is a non-profit Sisterhood co-founded by Tray Johns, Executive Director and Foxxy Johns, President, both formerly incarcerated Black and Gay women.
-The couple, who married in 2017, conceived FedFam4Life to address the urgent need for Black female leadership in the social justice movement.
+FedFam4Life is a non-profit Sisterhood co-founded by Tray Johns, Executive Director and Foxxy Mason, President, both formerly incarcerated Black, Gay Veteran Women.
+The couple, who married in 2017, conceived FedFam4Life to address the urgent need for Black Female leadership in the social justice movement.

 Tray Johns spent 8 years, 7 months and 19 days in federal prison for possession of less than $500 worth of drugs.
 While incarcerated, Johns became a skilled "Jailhouse Lawyer" and since being released, a prominent and fearless social justice activist and sought after public speaker at venues such as The Women's Marches in Hawaii and Boston, Vanderbilt University, Simmons College, City University of New York, New York University and Boston Public Schools.
 Fedfam has recently moved to South Florida and is helping to lead the efforts for Dignity for incarcerated women across the state.

 Co-Founders Tray Johns and Foxxy Johns gratefully acknowledge the Diller-von Furstenberg Family Foundation for its leadership support in providing initial funding for FedFam4Life.